-This is a 12-month full-time course beginning at the start of the academic year and finishing with students submitting a report and completing an oral examination on their chosen research and development project.
-The Advanced Mechanical Engineering course offered by Durham University consists of four core modules to provide a solid education in a broad range of Advanced Mechanical Engineering technologies.
-A choice of one from two optional modules allows students to choose a study course most suited to their interests and needs.
+This is a 12-month full-time course beginning at the start of the academic year and finishing with you submitting a report and completing an oral examination on your chosen research and development project.
+The course consists of four core modules to provide a solid education in a broad range of Advanced Mechanical Engineering technologies.
+A choice of one from two optional modules allows you to choose a study course most suited to your interests and needs.
 The modules include lecture courses, a group design project and an individual research and development project.

 To be admitted to the MSc course in Advanced Mechanical Engineering, you need the equivalent of a UK Honours degree to at least an upper second class standard (2:1).
 This should normally be in an appropriate Engineering or Engineering-related subject including modules in Applied Mechanics, Thermodynamics, Fluid Mechanics and Mathematics for Engineers and Scientists.
 Although in some instances we can consider industrial or other relevant experience if you have a different first degree.

 If you are an international student who does not meet the requirements for direct entry to this degree, you may be eligible to take a pre-Masters pathway programme at the Durham University International Study Centre.

 International27250 GBP/yearTuition FeeBased on the tuition of 27250 GBP per year during 12 months.